BehnazShojaei/Python-project-weather-data/README.md

 - [x] Implement the methods in `weather.py`.
 - [x] Verify that everything works as intended by running the tests with `python run_tests.py`.
-- [x] Test/Print function generation file for more complex functions
+- [x] Test/debug file for manually testing functions.